RupW/JsonExampleCSharp/README.md

       ```c#
       using System.IO;
       ```
-      **Note**: if you're using Visual Studio or Rider then it will default to starting the program in the directory it has compiled it in to, which will be two or three directories below your project directory.
+      **Note**: if you're using Visual Studio or Rider then it will default to starting the program in the directory it has compiled it into, which will be two or three directories below your project directory.
-      There are many ways of solving this but for now it's probably simplest to give the full path to the file here, e.g.
+      There are several ways of solving this but for now it's probably simplest to give the full path to the file here, e.g.
       ```c#
       var menuRoot = JsonConvert.DeserializeObject<MenuRoot>(
           File.ReadAllText(@"c:\work\speedcoding2021\jsonexample\genericSample.json"));